RealityHertz/Greenhouse-Project/Reports/ReadMe.md

 ## File Formats

-The reports are commonly provided in commonly `.md`.
+The reports are commonly provided in `.md`.